welvet/SillyTavern-MessageSummarize/README.md

 - `/qm-get`: Get the memory associated with a message or range of messages.
 Defaults to the most recent message.
 - `/qm-set`: Set the memory associated with a message to the given text.
 - `/qm-summarize`: Summarizes the nth message in the chat (default to most recent message).
 Same as clicking the "Quote" icon in the message button menu.
 - `/qm-summarize-chat`: Performs a single auto-summarization on the chat, even if auto-summarization is disabled.
+This takes into account the auto-summarization inclusion criteria and message limit.
-- `/qm-stop-summarization`: stops any summarization currently running.
+- `/qm-stop-summarization`: stops any sequence of summarizations currently running.
 Same as clicking the "stop" button in the config or next to the progress bar.
 - `/qm-max-summary-tokens`: Get the max response tokens defined in the current completion preset used for summaries.

 ### Custom CSS